The need for emergency accommodation

 We are not expecting property owners to donate properties for free and would be in a position to pay some rent, although this would not be in line with market rates.
 ASSIST is going to cover council tax and rates, where applicable.
 Depending on the arrangements made with the property owner we can also also take on aspects of the physical maintenance of the property.

 Any properties made available to us would be well looked after and cared for.

-ASSIST has experience of running housing for sanctuary seekers, so our team of experienced staff supported by dedicated volunteers would ensure a regular ASSIST presence at the property.
+ASSIST has experience of running housing for sanctuary seekers, so our team of staff supported by dedicated volunteers would ensure a regular ASSIST presence at the property.
 This would involve advising clients on how to use the property appropriately and maintaining adherence to house rules.
-The vast majority of our clients are responsible adults; many were professional people in their home countries.
-In the other properties we run for our clients, instances of anti-social behaviour are extremely rare.
+The vast majority of our clients are responsible adults; many were professional people in their home countries; instances of anti-social behaviour are extremely rare.
 As a charity we do not work with clients with known substance or alcohol abuse issues or who have severe mental illness.